romnn/microgpusim/WIP.md

 #### TODO (new plan)
+- refactor core into inner core that is shared between components and outer

 - test running a trace until caches propagate
 - extend the trace with other (all?) instructions